 Whilst I’d rather not have had to experience anxiety, worry and panic and lived a more consistently mentally free life, it’s also meant that I can empathise with many of my clients on a deeper level and am able to present first-hand experience and solutions.
 There is so much support out there which means we don’t just have to rely on medication, if we are open to it.
 Audiobooks, essential oils and crystals are a few of my favourites which came with me on this trip.
 (More about those at the end of the article).
 They all bring results and they can all bring comfort.
 However, the most enlightening thing to me on this trip was how much the cure lies within ourselves rather than anything external.

 Here are 3 things I've discovered that have helped me overcome anxiety, worry and panic

-1. Learning to yourself more can cure your anxiety
+1. Learning to love, trust and accept yourself more can cure your anxiety

 Many of the unwanted things that we experience in life come back to the thoughts we have about ourselves.
 We can search for reasons outside of ourselves or people and circumstances to blame but quite often, it’s an inside job.
 And knowing this can be truly liberating.
 Because, for the most part, we have total control over what we think and therefore what we feel.
 I’m a huge fan of Louise Hay and much of her work centres around this basic principle.